TRIPURA RAHASYA

 75. So also the control of your mind is not the cause

-of your Self-realisation; though the Self is always there, it
+of your Self-realisation; though the Self is always

 is not recognised by you even with a controlled mind